SupTarr/go-pgp/README.md

   * Decrypt files using a private PGP key from a keyring (without a passphrase if the key is not encrypted).
 * **File Utilities**:
   * Write content to text files.
-  * Write data to CSV files with a custom delimiter.
+  * Write data to CSV files.
   * Create ZIP archives from a list of files.

 ## Prerequisites